 What We Do

-West Sound Youth for Christ (West Sound YFC) provides free educational and outreach programs that are inclusive and accessible to all children and youth throughout Kitsap & North Mason Counties.
-Through its programs, West Sound YFC seeks to provide an environment for positive youth development thereby enabling these students to reach their full potential in life.
-There are three programs under the umbrella of West Sound YFC: Campus Life, Juvenile Justice, and Parent Life.
+Our free educational and outreach programs are inclusive and accessible to all children and youth throughout Kitsap & North Mason Counties.
+We provide an environment for positive youth development thereby enabling these students to reach their full potential in life.
+There are three main programs under the umbrella of West Sound YFC: Campus Life, Juvenile Justice, and Parent Life.

 Parent Life reaches expectant and parenting teens through intentional relationships by utilizing a strength-based, holistic ministry.
 We educate and empower young parents to make better choices during and after pregnancy, resulting in healthier families who break the cycle.